How to Install a DCCD Controller on your Subaru

 To install one of our transmission adapters, first connect the matching plug from the old transmission wiring coming from the body side (single 4 pin or 2 x 2 pins).
 Then plug in the 6 pin connector into your new transmission wiring.
 Next, run the 3 wires from the engine bay into the cabin to where the controller is.
 Finally, hook up the three wires (Red, Black and White) into your DCCD Controller using the provided crimps.
 Here is our Basic Crimp Guide for more information.

 Red Wire - Power Output Wire.
 This wire provides power to your controller.
-Whether it's a DCCDPro, MAPDCCD or any other controller you will not need to fed any other power to the controller, the adapter does that for you.
+You will not need to fed any other power to the controller, the adapter does that for you.

 Black and White Wire - Signal Wires.
 These wires provide a signal output from the controller to the center differential.
 This is how the controller tells your center diff what to do.